+Suffolk University recognizes the importance of Service Animals to individuals with disabilities and has established the following policy regarding Service Animals.
+This policy ensures that people with disabilities, who require the use of Service Animals to provide equal access or as a reasonable accommodation, receive the benefit of the work or tasks performed by such animals and/or the therapeutic support they provide.
 Suffolk is committed to allowing people with disabilities the use of a Service Animal on campus to facilitate their full-participation and equal access to the University’s programs and activities, in accordance with the rules set forth below.
 Set forth below are specific requirements and guidelines concerning the appropriate use of and protocols associated with Service Animals.

 In accordance with the Americans with Disabilities Act, Service Animals are permitted in University facilities for persons with disabilities.
-Access for Service Animals in University buildings, residence halls and/or at University events does NOT require documentation of disability.
+Access for Service Animals in university buildings, residence halls and/or at university events does NOT require documentation of disability.

 Students with disabilities in the College of Arts and Sciences or the Sawyer School of Business who have questions should contact the Office of Disability Services.
 Students in the Law School who have questions should contact the Law Dean of Students Office.
 Employees should contact Human Resources.
 Visitors to Suffolk’s campus seeking further information regarding Service Animals should contact the coordinator of the program or event that they will be attending.
 Suffolk University reserves the right to amend this policy as circumstances require.